 Great set of useable features for trail/ultra-running, excellent tactile buttons, and a great display.
 Plays nicely with other brand ANT+ sensors, data is directly accessible via the widely supported FIT format.
 Garmin is pretty open with active third party development interfacing web services and watch.
 Mobile app works well with both Apple and Android (in most firmware versions).
 UltraTrac mode is capable (but not certain) of working very well at recording distance with the Garmin Run HR strap or a footpod, comparable in fact to smart recording on the trail.
 Charging clip is good enough to power it on the run which is a good thing given limited battery performance.

-For a high end trail GPS watch the fēnix 3 is middling in accuracy, it’s actually down on the FR310XT/FR910XT, but not by much.
+For a high end trail GPS watch the fēnix 3 is below average in accuracy, and is still down on the venerable FR910XT.
 We still see the very occasional day where moderate to difficult GPS conditions result in a sawtooth type track dominated by random scatter.
 While these are far and few between that’s definitely a mark down on absolute reliability.
 Course navigation function is limited with no waypoint type proximity alerts on the breadcrumb trail, and no positional auto-lapping.
 Also no means of prioritising footpod pace/distance over GPS on normal GPS setting.
 Battery life on most accurate setting and HR during real world trail test was 12:24hrs which was dead last in the test pool.
 You’ll want a battery I.V. hookup for your really big days.

 Plea to Garmin